top of page

 As solar energy capacity increases, so will the eventual need to decommission photovoltaic (PV) projects.
 Although this will become a bigger issue in the next decade or two, some solar panels are being decommissioned today.
 Perhaps the solar array had defective solar panels, the manufacturer no longer exists, or the output of an older project is unimpressive compared to the high-efficiency solar panels and equipment readily available today.

 Although few companies specialize in decommissioning solar panels, it is a straightforward process that is similar to solar PV system installation in reverse.
 However, instead of procuring PV panels and equipment, you’ll hopefully be repurposing or recycling them.
-Decommissioning solar panels is a growing business opportunity in the clean energy industry with increasing demand.
+Solar panel decommissioning is a growing business opportunity in the clean energy industry with increasing demand.

 Decommissioning large-scale commercial solar farms involves removing all the PV panels and components and restoring the project site.
 Solar equipment includes a racking system, wiring, solar inverters, transformers, conduit, fencing, and foundations, which can often be repurposed or recycled.
 Restoring the site can include de-compacting soils, backfilling excavations, removing access roads, revegetation, or returning the land for agricultural use.